ngen-brett/gitlab-ce/doc/development/git_object_deduplication.md

     contents of the pool repository are a Git clone of the source project repository.
--   The occiasion for creating a pool is when an existing eligible (public, hash storage, etc.) GitLab project gets forked.
-The fork parent project becomes the source project of the pool, and both the fork parent and the fork child project become members of the new pool.
+-   The occiasion for creating a pool is when an existing eligible (public, hashed storage, etc.) GitLab project gets forked and this project does not belong to a pool repository yet.
+The fork parent project becomes the source project of the new pool, and both the fork parent and the fork child project become members of the new pool.
 -   Once project A has become the source project of a pool, all future eligible forks of A will become pool members.

+> TODO If A is the source project of pool P, B is a fork of A in pool P,
+> and C gets created as a fork of B. Does project C end up in pool P
+> automatically?

+> TODO Suppose B is a fork of A, and A does not belong to an object
+> pool.
+Now C gets created as a fork of B. Do we get a new pool P?
+Which
+> project becomes the source project of P?

 ### Consequences